Litter Robot Bubble Review

 - Control panel is not water proof (protecting it with plastic film fixes this)

 HOW YOU CAN AVOID THE “CONS” OF THE LR BUBBLE UNIT

 As follow I will show you how the above “Cons” can be completely avoided if purchasing the latest Litter Robot III instead:

 - Regarding the unit only working well on hard leveled floors.
 The new version has a self adjusted sensor, so it doesn’t need to be on firm floors to work properly.

 - About the waste drawer not being sealed.
 The new LR has a sealed waste drawer, you won’t even have any smell in your house.

-- When the Bubble rotates and gets some feces on the Globe top.
-The new Litter Robot Open Air features a special part that avoids this, check a full review of this unit here).
+- When the Bubble rotates and gets some feces on the Globe top so your cat may end up with feces on its fur.
+The new Litter Robot Open Air features a special part that avoids this.

 - The fact that there is a bad smell when opening the drawer.
 This won’t happen because the new unit features a full drawer indicator so it won’t get too loaded.